 Admission Requirements

-The Burrell College of Osteopathic Medicine uses a holistically driven Admissions process whereby applicants are assessed in several different areas, including academic and non-academic characteristics.
-Application requirements are the same for both the New Mexico campus and Florida campus.
+Burrell College uses a holistically driven admissions process whereby applicants are assessed in several different areas, including academic and non-academic characteristics.
+Application requirements for the Doctor of Osteopathic Medicine program are the same for both the New Mexico campus and Florida campus.
 Applicants will register their campus preference on the primary AACOMAS application.
 Applicants from both in-state and out-of-state are encouraged to apply; at this time the College is unable to consider international applicants.

 Prior to progressing in the Admissions process, applicants will be pre-screened for the following minimum requirements:

-Applicants who meet the minimum pre-screening requirements will be invited to complete and submit a Supplemental Application.
-Applicants must submit the Supplemental Application to become eligible for further review.
+Applicants who meet the minimum pre-screening requirements will be invited to complete and submit a secondary application.
+Applicants must submit the supplemental application to become eligible for further review.

 Additional information concerning some of the further requirements and application directives: